MediaComem/comem-archidep/subjects/git/README.md

 24b9da6
 ```

-Because all content is hashed, it's virtually impossible for files to be lost or
+Because all content is [hashed][hash], it's virtually impossible for files to be
-corrupted without Git knowing about it.
-This functionality is built into Git at
+lost or corrupted without Git knowing about it.
+This functionality is built into
-the lowest levels and is integral to its philosophy.
+Git at the lowest levels and is integral to its philosophy.